EUROPE MARKETS: European Markets Tick Up As Investors Await Trade Talks

 What shares were active?

-Miners Rio Tintoand BHP gained almost 2%, while Glencore added just under 3%.
+Miners Rio Tintoand BHP gained over 2% and Glencore added 3.7%.
+Fresnillo was up by 1.6%.
+Glencore added just under 3%.

 Royal KPN NV lost around 2% on the news the telecommunications company had swung into a loss in the fourth quarter.